JuliaArrays/FFTViews.jl/README.md

 [![codecov.io](http://codecov.io/github/JuliaArrays/FFTViews.jl/coverage.svg?branch=master)](http://codecov.io/github/JuliaArrays/FFTViews.jl?branch=master)

-A package for simplifying operations that involve fourier transforms.
+A package for simplifying operations that involve Fourier transforms.
 An FFTView of an array uses periodic boundary conditions for indexing, and shifts all indices of the array downward by 1.